cloud-whisperer/mini-projects/🚀 Tiny Python Project. Real DevSecOps Lessons/README.md

 ## ✅ What This Project Is

-The goal of this project is to **build security intuition**, not exhaustively implement logging or monitoring systems.

-This project focuses on:

 - ✅ Understanding how modular Python components interact
 - ✅ Designing a simple, traceable audit-style workflow
 - ✅ Capturing user context deliberately and transparently